-With the increasing spate of cyber attacks, which have become much sophisticated than ever before, PC users have been asking; would Windows Defender be enough come 2020?
+With the increasing spate of cyber attacks, which have become much more sophisticated than ever before, PC users have been asking; would Windows Defender be enough come 2021?
 Follow us, as we attempt to provide a credible answer to this question.

 Windows Defender is the proprietary antivirus program for Windows PC.
 And it comes pre-installed on modern PCs, particularly Windows 8/8.1/10.